BonBon-exchange/archived-bonbon-web-browser/README.md

+# Bonb Browser

-Band, new version of Metalyfe and Addaps, developped from scratch.
+Bonb, new version of Metalyfe and Addaps.

 Built with Electron, React, TypeScript, Redux.